MicrosoftDocs/dynamics-365-intelligent-order-management/topics/backorder-preorder.md

 ![PreorderJob.](media/PreorderJob.png)

-If a background job fails, you'll also be able to manually run it using the **Run** option in the upper menu.
+If a background job fails, you'll also be able to manually run it using the **Run** option in the upper menu bar.
 Select **Pre-Order Job** to start a new instance of the background job.

 If you select the job line, you'll be able to see the details of the background job run.